swansontec/outline2c/doc/syntax.markdown

     #define WANT_BACON
     #define WANT_TOAST

+The case transformers handle multi-word item names intelligently.
+They are smart enough to transform "FrenchToast" into "FRENCH_TOAST", for example.

 Advanced options
 ----------------

-Outline2c provides a few options which modify the behavior of the `for` statment.
+Outline2c provides a few options that modify the `for` statment's behavior.
 The `list` option inserts a comma between each block of code.
-This is useful when generating function parameter lists, enum definitions, and so forth:
+This is useful for generating function parameter lists, enum definitions, and so forth:

     int place_order(\ol for food in breakfast list { int food });